bundlenews/internship-daily-questions/answers/Question1/korelhayrullah.md

 // substrings is type of [String.SubSequence]
 let substrings = sentence.split(separator: " ")

-// lastWord is an optinal (the last property returns an optional, see: https://developer.apple.com/documentation/swift/array/1689973-last) let lastWord = substrings.last
+// lastWord is an optional (the last property returns an optional, see: https://developer.apple.com/documentation/swift/array/1689973-last) let lastWord = substrings.last

 // unwrappedLastWord is now casted as String and unwrapped